picosonic/js13k-2018/devdiary/diary.md

 Added clearing of tiles/things/enemies when changing levels.

-Tested further minification using packer.
+Tested further minification using [packer](http://dean.edwards.name/packer/`).
 Which although makes files smaller in most cases by using lookup tables for common words/phrases, the resulting file doesn't compress as well in a .zip as a file which hasn't been packed.

 Added some very basic procedurally generated music using note digraphs frequency tables to try to make the "music" sound less generated.
+This was inspired by a chapter in the book [Advanced Programming Techniques For The BBC Micro](http://www.computinghistory.org.uk/det/8866/Advanced-Programming-Techniques-for-the-BBC-Micro/).

 Found the enemies were too fast, so slowed them down more.